nikitavoloboev/data/docs/economy/economy.md

 - [Patrick Boyle - YouTube](https://www.youtube.com/c/PatrickBoyleOnFinance/videos)
 - [Trading Economics](https://tradingeconomics.com/) - View more than 20 million economic indicators for 196 countries.
 - [Are We Headed Towards a Monetary Breakdown? | Jeff Snider (2022)](https://hiddenforces.io/podcasts/monetary-breakdown-jeff-snider)
+- [The Informationist Newsletter | James Lavish](https://jameslavish.substack.com/) - Takes one financial concept and simplifies it for you in super easy to understand text.